mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/implementation-details.md

 While the user writes WavesContracts code in the high-level language, Waves Contracts execution engine is a straightforward evaluator of low-level expression tree within context.
 In order to achieve that, there're several stages which make text script produce an execution result.
 These are:

-1. Parsing.
+1. Parsing
-2. Typechecking & Compiling.
+2. Compilation (typechecking & compiling).
-3. Evaluating.
+3. Deserialization
+4. Cost computation
+5. Evaluation

 ## 1. Parsing Stage